ALABAMA: AQUADOME RECREATION CENTER

 The Troy Community Center combines an adults' section, including lap lanes and a therapy pool, and a kids' area with a twisting slide, lily pad leap, splash zone, and boat slide.
 Daily passes cost $6 to $11, depending on age and residency (children 2 and under are free).
 Classes in lifeguarding, swimming, and water aerobics run year-round.

 The Biloxi Natatorium houses an Olympic-size indoor pool that's open year-round for adult lap swimming, all-ages recreational swimming, teams, lessons, and parties.
-Regular admittance costs $1 for children and $3 for adults.
+Regular admittance costs $1 for those 17 and under and $3 for adults.
 A 15-visit pass (which lasts 90 days) is $30.

-The Castle Rock Resort offers public access to its 30,000-square-foot, indoor, climate-controlled water park at a day-pass rate of $15 a person (free for children 2 and under).
+The Castle Rock Resort offers public access to its 30,000-square-foot, indoor, climate-controlled water park at a day-pass rate of $15 a person (free for one child 2 or under).
 Families will enjoy corkscrew and tube slides, animal statues and fountains, dumping buckets, a lazy river, a lap pool, and more.

 The Fairmont Hot Springs Resort houses a hot pool (average temperatures of 100 to 104 degrees) as well as a regular pool indoors.
 Although the facility is open 24/7, lifeguards stay on duty 8 a.m. to 8:30 p.m.
 Guests of the resort get free access, and public entrance is $11.75 or less.